denten-books/plain-text/2-device.md

 could be "weighed like a statue" or "measured like a picture, it would be a support in the world of shadows [@lubbock_craft_1921, 273-4].

-I want to end the section here with the failure of materialist poetics to pick up another concomitant thread, one that will take us through some of the same concerns about the nature of symbolic representation and its relationship to the physical world.
+I want to end the section here with a momentary failure of materialist poetics to pick up another concomitant thread, one that will take us through some of the same concerns about the nature of symbolic representation and its relationship to the physical world.
 My aim in this disruption is to disconnect the history of modern computing from its expected contexts of calculating machinery and to join it with literary theory, where as we will see, it also finds a measure of congruity.
-I do so in the absence of direct evidence for an explicit intellectual connection.[^ln2-moaran] My goal is not to prove that such a linkage exists, but rather to irreparably entwine the two intellectual and material genealogies in a way that sheds light on our modern predicament, where books and guided missiles indeed share the same semiotic infrastructures.
-The thought of Ludwig Wittgenstein and his student Alan Turing reveals, along with a number of broken reading and writing machines, a possible answer to the quandary of materialist poetics, posed in the liminal boundary between thought and thing.
+I do so in the absence of direct evidence for an explicit intellectual connection.[^ln2-moaran] My goal is not to prove that such a linkage exists, but rather to irreparably entwine nominally discordant intellectual and material genealogies in a way that sheds light on our modern predicament, where books and guided missiles indeed share the same semiotic infrastructures.
+Along with critics of contemporary computational culture like Bernard Harcourt and Frank Pasquale I would like to ask, How did we get here [@pasquale_black_2015; @harcourt_exposed:_2015]?
+The thought of Ludwig Wittgenstein and his student Alan Turing reveals, along with a number of broken reading and writing machines, a possible answer to the quandary of materialist poetics, posed in the liminal space between thought and thing.

 ## Thought Experiment I

-The modern computer---and by extension the electronic book---harkens back to a cluster of related thought experiments prevalent in the philosophy of Ludwig Wittgenstein and subsequently to the ideas of Alan Turing, his long-time student and colleague.
+Modern computers---and by extension the electronic book---harken back to a cluster of related thought experiments prevalent in the philosophy of Ludwig Wittgenstein and subsequently Alan Turing, his long-time student and colleague.
 The story of Turing machines has been told before in many guises, but never with an eye towards literary machines that nevertheless occupy a central place in the early development of modern computing.
 To confront the computer as a literary device, one must first understand its peculiar relationship to universal Turing machines.
-I would like to take some time now to draw two further as yet unexplored historical genealogies that lead to Turing's seminal essay on computable numbers: the first intellectual, stemming back to his tutelage under Ludwig Wittgenstein, and the second material, highlighting the physical similarities between Turing's design and a number of concomitant developments in printing and communication.
+I would like to frame the discussion by drawing two further as yet unexplored historical genealogies that lead to Turing's seminal essay on computable numbers: the first intellectual, stemming back to his tutelage under Ludwig Wittgenstein, and the second material, highlighting the physical similarities between Turing's design and a number of concomitant developments in printing and communication.
 To read Turing and Wittgenstein together is to recover a legacy of humanities computing that often gets overlooked in the history of computer science and software engineering.
 The literary perspective is important because it allows us to see the computer in a new light: more than a byproduct of